openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 THINGTYPE: is found listed above under the heading "supported things"
 UID: Can be made up but it must be UNIQUE, hence why it is called UniqueID.

-PaperUI will choose a new random UID each time you remove and add the camera causing you to edit your rules, items and sitemaps to make them match.
+OpenHAB's UI will choose a new random UID each time you remove and add the camera causing you to edit your rules, items and sitemaps to make them match.
 The auto discovery will choose to use the IP address with the dots removed as the UID.
 By using textual config you can name it something useful like "DrivewayCamera" if you wish.